azagniotov/stubby4j/README.md

 YAML Configuration
 ==================

-When creating request/response data for the stub server, the config data should be specified in YAML-like syntax:
+When creating request/response data for the stub server, the config data should be specified in valid YAML 1.1 syntax:

 ```yaml
 -  request: